Kmykhail/Lem-in/README.md

 # Lem-in
 Lem-in is a something kind of game about ant farm.
-Goal of this project is find the shortest path from start room to the end
+Goal of this project is find the shortest path from start room to the end and move your ant colony.
 # How it's work
 At the begining program will receive some data:
 1) Number of ants: